Scaffold-Stark/scaffold-stark-2/README.md

 This command starts a local Starknet network using Devnet.
 The network runs on your local machine and can be used for testing and development.

-4. On a second terminal, deploy the test contract:
+4. On a second terminal, deploy the sample contract:

 ```
 yarn deploy --network {NETWORK_NAME} // when NETWORK_NAME is not specified, it defaults to "devnet"
 ```

-This command deploys a test smart contract to the local network.
+This command deploys a sample smart contract to the local network.
 The contract is located in `packages/snfoundry/src` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/snfoundry/scripts/deploy` to deploy the contract to the network.
+The `yarn deploy` command uses the deploy script located in `packages/snfoundry/scripts_js/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

 5. On a third terminal, start your NextJS app: